-The Tropical Andes is a complex mosaic of more than 130 ecosystems characterized by exceptionally high biodiversity (Myers et al. 2000; Josse et al. 2009 and 2012).
-The immense biological richness of the Andean mountain range is characterized by seven ecosystems types, which serves as the basis for a wide variety of wild resources, crops, and ecosystem services that support millions of people living in the region and its areas of influence (Cincotta et al. 2000; Cuesta et al. 2012a).
+The Tropical Andes is a complex mosaic of more than 130 ecosystems with exceptionally high biodiversity (Myers et al. 2000; Josse et al. 2009 and 2012).
+The immense biological richness of the Andean mountain range is characterized by seven ecosystems types, which are the basis for a wide variety of wild resources, crops, and ecosystem services that support millions of people living in the region and its areas of influence (Cincotta et al. 2000; Cuesta et al. 2012a).